General Information

 Mapping It Out

-Even if you've lived with a landscape for years, mapping it can be a way to make some interesting discoveries about what you thought was familiar territory.
+Making a Base Map Even if you've lived with a landscape for years, mapping it can be a way to make some interesting discoveries about what you thought was familiar territory.
 Use your observations about your site to produce a base map like the one shown below.
 Later, slip the base map under tracing paper to sketch designs to your heart's content.

 You can save yourself hours of measuring and data-gathering by obtaining dimensions, gradients, and relevant structural details from your house plans, or a contour map of your lot.
 If you don't have these, see if they're available through your local council.